wp-plugins/styles-twentytwelve/readme.txt

 == Changelog ==

+= 1.0.6 =

+* Fix: Error that caused pages to be slightly narrower than normal.

 = 1.0.5 =

 * Fix: (Minor) Remove notices that would display in wp-admin if `WP_DEBUG` were enabled.